schellingerhout/schellingerhout.github.io/_posts/2017-07-23-getting-started-with-r.md

 Here is a very fast moving tutorial in getting started in R. Hold on to your hat
 <!--more-->

-I am posting this tutorial as I learn R. I will add comments section soon and will respond to feedback for errata.
+I am posting this tutorial as I learn R. I will respond to feedback for errata in the comments.
 {: .notice}

 ## Installation